 - Budget is your primary concern

-- You're running a small vanilla or lightly modded server
+- You are running a small vanilla or lightly modded server (under 20 players)

 Choose Apex Hosting if: